Chaithra28/Chaithra28/README.md

 - I recently graduated with a Master's in Computer Science, specializing in machine learning, and have a GPA of 3.73. 📕
 ### Expertise
 - Machine Learning: Developing and deploying machine learning models for various applications.
-- Natural Language Processing (NLP): Working with text data for sentiment analysis, text generation, and more.
+- Natural Language Processing (NLP): Working with text data for sentiment analysis, text generation, LLMs and more.
 - Data Analysis: Extracting insights and making data-driven decisions.
 - Python Programming: Proficient in Python for data manipulation, analysis, and model development.
 - Data Visualization: Creating compelling visualizations to communicate complex data effectively.